benderlidze/bbw/_wallets/ledger-hw1.md

 buy: yes
 buy_url: http://buybitcoinww.co/Ledger_HW1
 contribute: ledger-hw1
 summary: The Ledger HW.1 can be considered a budget hardware wallet.
-It does not have a screen, so it is not quite as secure as the three mentioned above.
+It doesn't have a screen, so it isn't quite as secure as the three options mentioned above.
 It will, however, give you more security than a hot wallet.
 weight: 2
 screen: no
 released: Jan 2013